b3r3nd/berendbotje/README.md

 # Introduction

-Discord bot written in PHP, using laravel and the DiscordPHP package.
-Initially created just for our own server but now runs on as many serves as you like.
-If you have questions DM my directly by my discord tag: `drerrievandebuurt`.
+Discord bot written in PHP using laravel and the DiscordPHP package.
+Initially created just for our own server but is now able to run on multiple servers.
+This project is still a work in progress and not everything might be completely user-friendly.
+Even though it is a general purpose discord bot, I try to add on top what discord already offers instead of replacing functionality entirely.

+If you have questions DM me directly by my discord tag: `drerrievandebuurt`.

 Special thanks to:
 - Angel for writing most of the Skyrim lines used in the MentionResponder.
 - Richard for bug testing.
 - Ricardo for working out ideas to implement.
+- Justin & Stefan for mental support.

 ## Installing
 1. Download this repo and install al its dependencies with `composer install`